 I took great solace from the knowledge that Buster and I would be OK.
-However, we did have one very urgent problem: we smelled horrible.
+However, we did have one very urgent problem: We smelled horrible.

 If your dog is skunked I do not recommend taking him to the vet.
 Most vets I know firmly turn away skunked dogs because they are not in need of medical attention and because they make veterinary hospitals uninhabitable.

 Denise ran to the store and came home with the ingredients for a skunk remedy.
 Thankfully it worked.
-Here's the recipe.

 Mix 4 cups hydrogen peroxide, 1/2 cup baking soda, and 1 teaspoon liquid soap together in a bowl that can be thrown away.
 Wear gloves to protect your hands from skunk odor.
 Use a wash rag to apply the remedy to the skunked area (do not get it in the eyes or mouth).
 Do not rinse or wet down your dog before applying the remedy.
 Let stand for 10 minutes, rinse, and repeat as necessary.

 Two rounds of this remedy got 95% of the smell off Buster.
 Sadly, like most dogs he was sprayed in the face so I was not able to clean the affected area as aggressively as I would have liked.
 I gave Buster a bath with dog shampoo after treating him with the remedy.
 Buster went to bed, and I washed my clothes with laundry soap, hydrogen peroxide, and baking soda.
 I am happy to say the clothes now smell fine and they did not bleach appreciably from the peroxide.
 I am sad to say that my keys, wallet, and cell phone still smell pretty bad.